INTERVIEW-Jamaica's first female defence chief battles danger and sexism | Education

 Never mind that no woman had served in the coast guard before, Wemyss Gorman persuaded several commanders she knew to take her on.
 "I couldn't understand it and I wasn't about to accept it either," she said.

 "We were becoming more and more in imminent danger of being overcome by the effects of the storm," she recalled.
-Wemyss Gorman steered her engine-less ship to safety and accomplished the mission, before moving steadily up the ranks - despite the scepticism of many colleagues.
+After one engine had been restarted, Wemyss Gorman steered her ship to safety and accomplished the mission, before moving steadily up the ranks - despite the scepticism of many colleagues.

-"I had comments from senior officers who didn't think it was a good idea.
-They openly expressed that this experiment was going to fail," she said.
+"I had comments from senior officers who didn't think it was a good idea," she said, adding that one in particular had expressed the opinion that the experiment would fail.
 So far, so wrong - and now Wemyss Gorman wants to open the hatch to other women who want to get on in the military.

 One in 10 of the island's defence personnel are women, with a 25% "gender optimisation" policy in place.
 A good start, said Wemyss Gorman, her bun neatly slicked back and no hair out of place.
 But not enough, she said.
 "We want to get to a stage where we don't need to have a quota."
 (Editing by Lyndsay Griffiths and Hugo Greenhalgh.
 Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers the lives of people around the world who struggle to live freely or fairly.
 Visit http://news.trust.org)